 Damien Harris, Running Back

 Strengths: Harris is an electric runner and it’s clear that every time he touches the ball something electric is going happen.
 In three years, he’s averaged 6.7 yards per carry, evidence of his big play ability.
-At 5’11 and 211 pounds, Harris has a compact build that allows him to bounce of opposing tacklers.
-Harris is a very patient runner who sets up his blocks well.
-Once his blocks are set he is very decisive when picking a hole.
+At 5’11 and 211 pounds, Harris has a compact build that allows him to bounce off of opposing tacklers.
+Harris is a very patient runner who sets up his blocks well and once his blocks are set he is very decisive when picking a hole.
 Harris could be a great fit in a one cut, zone scheme.

 Weaknesses: As with all young backs, pass protection can be improved.
 Harris could use better leverage when taking on free rushers.
 Harris has good speed but not elite.
 Finally, Harris has only caught 14 passes last season.
 This season scouts will want to see those numbers increase, as more teams are looking for three down running backs.

 Early Draft Projection: Round 2-3